StephLin/KCP/docs/mainpage.md

 pdf | [code](https://github.com/StephLin/KCP) | [video](https://youtu.be/ZaDLEOz_yYc)

-The official implementation of KCP: k Closest Points and Maximum Clique Pruning for Efficient and Effective 3D Laser Scan Matching, accepted for publication in the IEEE Robotics and Automation Letters (RA-L).
+The official implementation of KCP: K-Closest Points and Maximum Clique Pruning for Efficient and Effective 3D Laser Scan Matching, accepted for publication in the IEEE Robotics and Automation Letters (RA-L).